 Is Welded Pipe better than Seamless?

 Contacting an engineer about your specific project is your best option for answering this question because the answer depends on the pipes application.
-You also have to take that fact that different specs and grades of steel pipe have unique characteristics into consideration when choosing which type of pipe to use.
+You also have to consider that fact that different specs and grades of steel pipe such as API 5L have unique characteristics.
+Take these differences into consideration when choosing which type of pipe to use.